Why is it taking so long to find a fix?

 setretrytime - (number) Sets preference for retry time

 setabsolutetimeout - (number) Sets preference for absolute timeout

 You can also invoke the Start and Stop shortcuts that GPSLogger comes with.

 What are some recommended settings to save battery life?

-Preferring to use cell towers over GPS saves more battery.
+From location providers, choose only network and passive.
+Preferring to use network (cell towers) over GPS saves more battery.
 You will also save more battery life if you keep the interval between points to about 60 seconds or more.
 Note that any option to save on battery life will not guarantee accuracy.

 How can I define a preset file with my own values?

 Many people distribute GPSLogger to other people along with phones, with some preset values.
 If you create a file at either